-A course emphasizing financial analysis, budgeting, working capital, short-term and long-term corporate financing, the cost of capital, and the time value of money.
-Elementary accounting principles will be reviewed.
-This course includes the Biblical concept of stewardship as it relates to wise and ethical finance procedures.
+This is a survey course of concepts, principles and practices for church and faith-based non-profit organizations from the perspective of a non-financial manager.
+A basic understanding of financial analysis, budgeting, working capital, short-term and long-term corporate financing, the cost of capital, and the time value of money from the perspective of a leader in today's world is incorporated.
+This course includes the biblical concept of stewardship as it relates to wise and ethical finance procedures.

-BLE-4644 Legal, Ethical, and Regulatory Environment of Business (4)
+BLE-4644 Legal, Ethical, and Regulatory Environment of Business